-Omega Psi Phi was founded on November 17, 1911, at Howard University in Washington, D.C.
-The founders were three Howard University undergraduates, -- Edgar Amos Love, Oscar James Cooper and Frank Coleman.
-Joining them was their faculty adviser, Dr. Ernest Everett Just.
+Thirkield Hall) at Howard University located in Washington, D.C.
+The founders were three undergraduates -- Edgar Amos Love, Oscar James Cooper and Frank Coleman.
+Joining them was their faculty adviser, Ernest Everett Just.

 "friendship is essential to the soul," the name Omega Psi Phi was derived.
 That phrase was selected as the motto.

 Manhood, Scholarship, Perseverance and Uplift were adopted as Cardinal Principles.

-In 1912, Howard University officials did not initially recognize the fraternity as a national organization and Omega Psi Phi’s leadership refused to only accept local recognition.
-As a result, the fraternity operated without official sanction, until the university withdrew its opposition in 1914, the same year that the Beta Chapter was chartered at Lincoln University.
+Brother Love was elected as the third Grand Basileus in 1912 and served until 1915.
+In 1912, Howard University officials did not initially recognize the fraternity as a national organization and Omega Psi Phi’s leadership refused to accept limited recognition.
+As a result, the fraternity operated without official sanction, until the university withdrew its opposition in 1914, the same year Beta chapter was chartered at Lincoln University.

 Omega Psi Phi was incorporated under the laws of the District of Columbia on October 28, 1914.

 Brother George E. Hall, the fourth Grand Basileus, authorized the establishment of Gamma chapter in Boston.

 Brother Clarence F. Holmes served as Omega’s sixth Grand Basileus.
 Under his leadership, the fraternity’s first official hymn, "Omega Men Draw Nigh," was written by Otto Bohannon.